Knox County, Indiana

 Knox County is a county in the U.S. state of Indiana in the United States.
 The oldest county in Indiana, it was one of two original counties created in the Northwest Territory in 1790, alongside St. Clair County, Illinois.
 Knox County was gradually reduced in size as subsequent counties were established.
 It was established in its present configuration when Daviess County was partitioned off (February 2, 1818).
 At the 2020 United States census, the county population was 36,282.
 The county seat is Vincennes.
 Knox County comprises the Vincennes, IN Micropolitan Statistical Area.

 History

 In 1790, Winthrop Sargent, Secretary of Northwest Territory, organized Knox County, the fourth in the Northwest Territory.
 It was named for Major General Henry Knox, who had completed his term as second U.S. Secretary of War the previous September.
 Knox County was created prior to the formation of the Indiana Territory.
 When it was created, Knox County extended to Canada and encompassed all or part of the present states of Indiana, Michigan, Illinois, and Ohio.
 When the Illinois Territory was formed in 1809, the portions of Knox County beyond the Wabash River became Saint Clair County, Illinois.

 Many of Knox County townships and lots were surveyed with the French system, which employs non-cardinal compass points.
 Knox and Clark counties are the only ones laid out in this fashion.

+Knox County is historically known for its Cherry Trees and Orchards.